 - Freestanding Electric Fireplace – These are basically space heating devices that are made to look somewhat like a fireplace.
 These are easily available on Amazon, but tend to be incredibly cheap and tacky.

-- Wall Mounted Electric Fireplace – A wall mount electric fireplace is one that can be hung on the wall using a mounting bracket or multiple mounting brackets.
-A wall mount electric fireplace usually has a thinner profile, and most of the time it can be installed directly into the drywall for that partially or fully recessed look.
+- Wall-Mounted Electric Fireplace – A wall-mounted electric fireplace is one that can be hung on the wall using a mounting bracket or multiple mounting brackets.
+A wall-mount electric fireplace usually has a thinner profile, and most of the time it can be installed directly into the drywall for that partially or fully recessed look.

-Out of these four types, the wall mount electric fireplace is the one that we will be focusing on most for this post.
-Chances are, you have recently purchased a wall mount electric fireplace or are planning to pick one up in the near future.
+Out of these four types, the wall-mount electric fireplace is one that we will be focusing on most for this post.
+Chances are, you have recently purchased a wall-mount electric fireplace or are planning to pick one up in the near future.